Antitrust Remedies in Highly Regulated Industries

 The DOJ and FTC have primary jurisdiction over enforcing the antitrust laws, including merger review under Section 7 of the Clayton Act, 15 USC Section 18.
 However, transactions in certain highly regulated industries – such as banking, agriculture, energy, telecommunications and others – may require additional approvals from the relevant regulator for that industry.
 Multiple agencies including the Federal Communications Commission (FCC), the Federal Energy Regulatory Commission (FERC), federal banking regulators such as the governors of the Federal Reserve, the Department of Agriculture (USDA) and the Department of Transportation (DOT) are often called upon to weigh in on a merger or acquisition, and potentially a proposed remedy, within their relevant industries.

 The DOJ and FTC historically recognised the significance of merger review in these highly regulated industries.
-For example, the Merger Remedies Guidelines suggest that where mergers involve other regulatory agencies, monitoring and enforcing remedies may be easier where regulatory oversight already exists.
+For example, the Merger Remedies Manual suggests that where mergers involve other regulatory agencies, collaboration between the DOJ and the other regulatory agency is a best practice to avoid remedies with inconsistent requirements and to ensure that the remedies work together efficiently and effectively to preserve competition.
 The DOJ and FTC have also recognised that in highly regulated industries, the industry regulator may be a partner in fashioning a remedy.
 For example, the DOJ may decide not to include certain provisions in a consent decree if in its view such issues would be better handled by regulatory remedies and may be able to make monitoring more efficient by relying on the regulatory agency to ensure compliance.

 The extent to which the antitrust authorities defer to or collaborate with other regulatory agencies generally varies by industry.
 In some regulated industries, the DOJ and FTC have exclusive jurisdiction over certain merger reviews.
 For example, while FERC maintains jurisdiction over merger review of certain energy sectors, it has no authority over transactions involving securities acquisitions by natural gas companies or by oil and petroleum companies, which have historically been reviewed by the FTC.
 On the other end of the spectrum, in certain regulated industries the DOJ and FTC have no authority or the relevant regulatory agency has exclusive jurisdiction over mergers.
 In the energy sector, mergers involving the licensing of nuclear power plants are immune from antitrust scrutiny.
 In the sports world, there are several well-known exemptions from the antitrust laws, including an explicit exemption in the Sports Broadcasting Act to allow the American Football League and National Football League to merge into a single league.
 In the agriculture sector, the Capper-Volstead Act ensures that only the Secretary of Agriculture has the authority to challenge cooperative associations.
 In the transportation sector, despite ongoing deregulation, the Surface Transportation Board has exclusive jurisdiction over mergers involving common carriers in railways.